 In and out of the Senate, Sumner was humorless and obstinate.
 When Seward asked him for a political favor, he told Seward that he had not been sent to the Senate to help reelect Seward.
-‘Sumner, you’re a damned fool,” said Seward.
+“Sumner, you’re a damned fool,” said Seward.
 The exchange was silly because Sumner voted for the bill in question.
 “After the Civil War, Nathaniel Banks said of Charles Sumner that he was ‘not a harmonizer.’
 This was true of all the radicals, for they rejected a cardinal principles of American politics, that of compromise,” wrote historian Eric Foner.17

 Although 1854 was good to Sumner politically – Everett resigned in frustration – it was bad for his coalition.
-Know-Nothings swept the sate elections.
+Know-Nothings swept the state elections.
 Biographer David H. Donald wrote: “Both temperamentally and intellectually Sumner disliked this nativist movement, which he feared might ‘break up the whole Northern combination and…give the South another lease of national ascendency.’….But whatever he said in private, Sumner took great care not to offend the powerful new order.
 Recognizing that most Massachusetts antislavery men, and practically all his special political backers, were now Know-nothings, he refrained, even in private letters, from condemning its course.”18

-Like Chase, Sumner was a good slogan maker but bad coalition builder.
+Like Chase, Sumner was a good slogan maker but a bad coalition builder.
 In his “Crime Against Kansas” speech on May 19, 1855, Summer deliberately insulted Senator Butler of South Carolina as a man who “has chosen a mistress to whom he has made his vows, and who, though ugly to others, is always lovely to him; though polluted in the sight of the world, is chaste in his sight…the harlot, Slavery.”
 After he read the text of the speech, Butler’s nephew, Preston Brooks, decided he must be punished.
 He approached Sumner at his desk in the Senate, began to explain that his speech was a “libel on South Carolina,’ and when Sumner appeared to be getting up, he hit him with his cane to prevent it and started beating him mercilessly with the gutta-percha cane.
 Sumner finally ripped the desk from the floor and staggered away as Brooks continued to beat him.
 The beating made both Brooks and Sumner heroes.
 Anti-slavery Northerners complained about “Bleeding Sumner” and “Bleeding Kansas.”
 Certainly, it turned his “Crime Against Kansas” speech into a hot item.
 When the Massachusetts legislature met in 1857, Sumner was elected by a margin of 333-12.

 Sumner spent much of the next several years convalescing – especially in Europe and enduring some quack “cures” which aggravated his problems.
 A healthy Sumner only returned to the Senate for keeps in December 1859.
 He was charged with faking illness but all evidence suggests that his physical problems were very real.
 His real return was marked by his “Barbarism of Slavery” speech on June 4, 1860.

-In 1861 Sumner was furious with his friend and protégé Charles Francis Adams for his willingness to compromise and sought to prevent his nomination as minister to Great Britain.
+In the spring of 1861 Sumner became furious with his friend and protégé Charles Francis Adams for his willingness to compromise and sought to prevent his nomination as minister to Great Britain.
 According to historian Eric Foner, “Adams believed that his offer had stripped away the pretense from southern complaints and revealed the reality of the secessionists’ demands.
 The fact that his concessions did not satisfy the South proved that ‘the question is one of power, and nothing short of surrender of everything gained by the election will avail.
 They want to continue to rule.'”

 An early biographer of Charles Summer, Moorfield Storey wrote: “Though Sumner sometimes differed with the President on questions of policy, and was impatient with his deliberation, they were in essential harmony, and Sumner never lost his confidence in Lincoln.
 His feelings appear clearly in private letters written early in June, 1862, from which some passages may be quoted: –